 7: The 5GMSd-Aware Application triggers the start of media playback by the Media Player.

-8: The media presentation manifest (e.g. DASH MPD) is requested by the Media Player from the 5GMSd AS.
+8: The Media Entry Point docuent (e.g. DASH MPD) is requested by the Media Player from the 5GMSd AS.

-9: The Media Player processes the media presentation manifest and identifies that the media content is available on the 5GMS AS
+9: The Media Player processes the media presentation manifest and identifies that the media content is available on the 5GMSd AS